vladimirsouza/iso-seq_benchmark/README.md

 # variantCallingFromIsoSeq

 <!-- badges: start -->
 <!-- badges: end -->

-Use ground-truth VCF files genereted from short-read data to compare and validate VCF files generated from different variant callers on Iso-Seq data.
+Use ground-truth VCF files generated from short-read data to compare and validate VCF files generated from different variant callers on Iso-Seq data.

 ## Installation

-To install it use `devtools::install_github("vladimirsouza/variantCallingFromIsoSeq")`.
+To install it use `devtools::install_github("vladimirsouza/variantCallingFromIsoSeq@main")`.

-## Example

-Show some example.